mjcarnaje/intel-docs/README.md

-# IntelDocs Backend
+# CATSight.AI Backend

-The IntelDocs Backend is a comprehensive system designed to process, analyze, and facilitate interactive searching and chatting with documents, including scanned PDFs and non-searchable text files.
+The CATSight.AI Backend is a comprehensive system designed to process, analyze, and facilitate interactive searching and chatting with documents, including scanned PDFs and non-searchable text files.

 ## Table of Contents